adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

 At this point, Visual Studio will create your backend project.

+!!! warn "Don't use Azure Mobile Services libraries"
-> It's very tempting to select **Azure Mobile Services** instead - it sounds closer to what you want.
+    It's very tempting to select **Azure Mobile Services** instead - it sounds closer to what you want.
 Azure Mobile Services is the **OLD** service and is being shut down.
 You should not select Azure Mobile Services for any project.

 There are a few files of which you should take note.
 The Mobile Apps SDK is initialized within `App_Start\Startup.MobileApp.cs` (with the call to the